HerreTorensma/3d_engine/README.md

     - Also load BMPs by just loading it to SDL_Surface and putting that into my custom texture format
     - Implement delta time

+    - GUI
+        - Text edit (for dialogue editor)
+        - Slider with snap (for editing specific levels in the grid)

 ## Dependencies
 - SDL2
 - SDL_mixer